 • Add liquid fertilisers to a filled watering can.

-• Don’t allow fertilisers to come in contact with plant roots.
+• Don’t allow fertilisers to come into direct contact with plant roots.
 If adding fertiliser to soils at planting time, incorporate it thoroughly or lightly cover the fertiliser with a layer of soil to protect the roots.

 • Keep fertilisers in sealed containers away from moisture and sunshine and away from pets.

-Want to see our huge range of Fertilisers?
+Want to shop Flower Power's huge range of garden fertilisers?
 Click here!